-By the end of 2017, more than 250 cities had signed the Paris Declaration on Fast-Track Cities: Ending the AIDS Epidemic, committing to address the significant disparities in access to basic services, social justice and economic opportunities and to achieve the Fast-Track targets towards ending AIDS by 2030.
+By the end of 2018, more than 250 cities had signed the Paris Declaration on Fast-Track Cities: Ending the AIDS Epidemic, committing to address the significant disparities in access to basic services, social justice and economic opportunities, and to achieve the Fast-Track Targets towards ending AIDS by 2030.

-Assessing progress in the HIV response and in reaching the Fast-Track targets in cities requires city-level data on key HIV-related indicators.
-The

-Global AIDS Monitoring tool has been adapted to allow the user to collect relevant information on priority cities.
+Assessing progress in the HIV response and in reaching the Fast-Track Targets in cities requires city-level data on key HIV-related indicators.
+The Global AIDS Monitoring tool has been adapted to allow the user to collect relevant information on priority cities.

-- Selection of cities: countries are requested to submit data for a select number of indicators (shown below) for the capital city as well as one or two other key cities of high epidemiological relevance: for example, those that have the highest HIV burden or have committed to ending AIDS by 2030. - Indicators: the indicators for which city-level data are requested include: 1.1, 1.2, 1.4, 2.3, 2.6, 3.1-3.5, 3.6A-D, 3.8-3.10, 3.15-3.17 and 10.1-10.3. - It is highly recommended that relevant city counterparts be consulted when city-level data are gathered for submission.
+- Selection of cities: countries are requested to submit data for a select number of indicators (shown below) for the capital city and one or two other key cities of high epidemiological relevance, such as those that have the highest HIV burden or have committed to ending AIDS by 2030. - Indicators: the indicators for which city-level data are requested include 1.1-1.4, 2.3, 2.6, 3.1-3.5, 3.6A-D, 3.8-3.10, 3.15-3.17, 4.2 and 10.1-10.3. - It is highly recommended that relevant city counterparts be consulted when city-level data are gathered for submission.